The Best Cooking Oils and Fats

 Here is a list of the best cooking oils and fats:

 Butter is a traditional cooking fat that simply got a bad rap.
 Because butter is a saturated fat it is ideal for cooking with, however, does have a lower smoke point, and the other fats are listed below.
 When buying butter ensure you are buying the best quality butter from grass-fed cows making it a rich source of CLA, vitamin A, vitamin K, and vitamin D.

 Coconut oil is roughly 90% saturated fat making it an ideal oil for heating and cooking.
 It is very stable, has a high smoke point, and its medium-chain triglycerides (MCT) fats are easily converted into a source of energy in comparison to other sources of fat.

 For people who are sensitive to dairy, ghee is a great alternative to butter.
 Ghee, also known as clarified butter, is made by simmering butter, which is churned from cream and removing the liquid residue.
 In doing so, the milk constituents that can be bothersome (lactose and casein) have been removed.
 You can buy ghee in any grocery store, buy it online, or you can also make it yourself at home.

 4. Animal Fats

 Animal fats are the most natural and traditional form of cooking fats, and although many people (unfortunately) fear them today, they are one of the best sources of cooking fat.
-Pork fat (lard or bacon), beef fat (tallow) or duck fat are highly saturated and solid at room temperature, therefore are very heat stable for cooking at high temperatures.
+Pork fat (lard or bacon), beef fat (tallow), and duck fat are highly saturated and solid at room temperature, therefore, are very heat stable for cooking at high temperatures.
 So you can cook your bacon, then fry your eggs, and not feel bad about it.

 5. Olive Oil